-Hands up if you want to stop feeling guilty about your teen’s depression?
+How to stop feeling guilty about your teen’s depression

-While I tried putting on a brave face, I still couldn’t seem to stop tears from welling up in my eyes.
-When she saw them, she looked at me hard.
-Her own baby blues were as cold as ice when she asked, “Why are you crying?”
+I tried to wear a brave face while the doctors completed the paperwork, but still tears welled up in my eyes.
+When my daughter saw them, she looked at me, her own baby blues ice cold, and asked, “Why are you crying?”

 She blames me.